dell/dellemc-openmanage-ansible-modules/docs/modules/ome_session.rst

   username (optional, str, None)
     Username of the OpenManage Enterprise.
-If the username is not provided, then the environment variable \ :literal:`OME\_USERNAME`\  is used.
+If the username is not provided, then the environment variable \ :envvar:`OME\_USERNAME`\  is used.

     \ :emphasis:`username`\  is required when \ :emphasis:`state`\  is \ :literal:`present`\ .

   password (optional, str, None)
     Password of the OpenManage Enterprise.
-If the password is not provided, then the environment variable \ :literal:`OME\_PASSWORD`\  is used.
+If the password is not provided, then the environment variable \ :envvar:`OME\_PASSWORD`\  is used.

     \ :emphasis:`password`\  is required when \ :emphasis:`state`\  is \ :literal:`present`\ .